derickchiappo/ECRB_MicroarraySep21/README.md

 There are two projects in this repository:

 1. Differential Gene Expression Analysis
-2. Relationship between differentially expressed genes and infiltrating immune cells
+2. Gene Expression and inflitarting immune cells